 According to AppsFlyer's State of App Marketing 2024 report, iOS campaign measurability dropped by roughly 40% post-ATT, and lookalike audience effectiveness declined significantly as deterministic matching eroded.
 The result: interest-based and lookalike targeting on Meta, which once drove the bulk of efficient mobile installs, became unreliable.

 Advertisers who kept trying to out-target the algorithm saw CPIs inflate 30-50% year-over-year, according to data.ai’s 2024 State of Mobile report.
 Meanwhile, Meta’s own Advantage+ campaigns and Google’s App Campaigns (UAC) were pushing advertisers toward broader audiences and algorithmic optimization.
-As we detail in broad targeting versus interest-based targeting, broad campaigns exit learning phase approximately 40% faster than interest-constrained equivalents, delivering 15-30% lower CPAs for campaigns spending above $500/day.
+As we detail in broad targeting versus interest-based targeting, broad campaigns tend to exit the learning phase faster than interest-constrained equivalents and can deliver meaningfully lower CPAs for campaigns with sufficient daily spend.

 Need help scaling your mobile app growth?
 Talk to RocketShip HQ about how we apply these strategies for apps spending $50K+/month on UA.